Faculty Members / Research Areas

 Hardware is an root of intelligent information processing in cyber space, and seeking more intelligent, faster, lower power and more safer operations.
 Sensing is a gateway into cyber space from physical world, and authenticity and confidentiality of acquired information is a key for safety in cyber space.
 We are working on intelligent information processing, sensing and hardware security to fulfilling ever increasing requirements.

-Systems & Electronics
+Systems & Electronics Course

 High-Performance Computing